-&lt;sup>3 No charge first 7 days of classes of a fall or spring term contain tuition and related fees and reflect financial aid credits awarded.
+Tuition and expense bills are sent to students in early July for the fall semester, and early December for the spring semester.
+These bills contain tuition and related fees and reflect financial aid credits awarded.
 Students and parents/guardians are responsible for the balance owed after all credits are applied.
 The balance is payable in full prior to the start of each semester.
 Interim monthly bills are mailed to parents throughout each semester for incidental fees incurred.
 Before registration for the next semester, all past due balances must be paid in full or a "HOLD" will be placed on the student's account, which will prevent the student from registering.
 Students who are more than ten days delinquent in payment of any fees may be suspended from the College.
 No transcripts will be issued until all financial obligations to the College have been met.
 Delinquent account balances, which include Perkins Loan, will be turned over to a collection agency.
 All fees associated with the collection of the debts are the responsibility of the student.